siuying/ios-automated-acceptance-test-slides/frank/01_slide.md

 # Frank #

 !SLIDE
-# Work by stich many pieces together #
+# Work by stick many pieces together #

 !SLIDE
 ## How It Works ##